cassiesprague/Weather-Dashboard/README.md

 ## License
-This application repository is covered by an MIT Licnese.
+This application repository is covered by an MIT License.
+Click here to learn more: [MIT](https://choosealicense.com/licenses/mit/)

 ## Badges